 Click here for information on the history of HEPA filters

 Sarah Aquirre, author of a blog post entitled, “What is a HEPA filter?” suggests confirming that a filter is true HEPA before purchase.
 I saw many ads claiming filters were true HEPA, but further investigation proved otherwise.

 The Summary of the 2nd report listed near the beginning of this post relayed the success of an enclosure made by the NIOSH team.
 The enclosure was “highly effective” in decreasing particulate and TVOCs in the print room.
-The model number of the HEPA filter and carbon beds were given, but there was no mention of the number of printers in the enclosure.
+The enclosure covered 10 printers.

 The enclosure was custom-built by NIOSH based on dimensions of the shelving units used to hold the 3-D printers.
 As shown in Figure 12, the enclosure consisted of acrylic panels for doors that were held closed using magnetic strips.
 The enclosure was then ventilated using a portable floor fan (Model SS-400-PYT, Sentry Air Systems Inc., Houston, TX) connected to 6-inch diameter flexible hose (Model W1036, Woodstock International Inc., Bellingham, WA) to exhaust the air around the printers.
 The portable floor fan had a variable speed controller rated to move air at up of 700 cubic feet per minute (CFM) and the air was passed through a high efficiency particulate air (HEPA) filter (Model SS-400-HF, Sentry Air Systems Inc., Houston, TX) and an 8 lb carbon bed (Model SS-408-CF, Sentry Air Systems Inc., Houston, TX) to remove particles and organic vapors, respectively before discharging the air back into the room.